 4. A list of questions to ask recruiters

-Knowing what questions to ask in an interview at a job fair is necessary to be able to gather the information you need to decide which companies to apply to, and to make a good first impression on hiring managers.
+Knowing what questions to ask in an interview at a job fair is necessary to be able to gather the information you need, and to make a good first impression on employers.

-You might think that a five-minute job fair interview in a busy environment isn’t enough time to judge someone’s professional qualities, but recruiters at these events are skilled at quickly evaluating candidates.
+While a five-minute job fair interview in a busy environment isn’t much time to judge someone’s professional qualities, recruiters at these events are skilled at quickly evaluating candidates.

 Job seekers who ask relevant, thoughtful questions demonstrate both research skills and attention to detail.
 They also appear more organized than attendees who ask superficial questions that could be easily answered by a quick Google search.